March 9, 2012

 Sourced from: The Winkler History, by W.S.
 Myers, 1900 in Dallas, TX; Published 1909

-Note: Many early facts that W.S.
-Myers noted about Lawrence Winkler seem to be untrue.
-He states Lawrence was originally born along the Rhine River in Prussia (Germany), however proof of this has yet to be found (see below).
-He also mentioned that Fannie was from NJ and they were married there.
-No proof has been found of this either.
-Lawrence was living in NC at the time based on 1800 census records.
-Lawrence's father is said to be Hans Jacob and I have seen no proof of that either.
-However, the majority of the information he relays about Lawrence and Fannie after their marriage matches up with recovered documents.
+CLARIFICATIONS: Many early facts that W.S.
+Myers noted about Lawrence Winkler are untrue (A sentiment shared in "The Big Payne Book" by John C. Payne).
+He states Lawrence was originally born along the Rhine River in Prussia (Germany), however DNA evidence and Green Township history, written 33 years prior to WS Myers book, contradict this.
+He also mentioned that Fanny was from NJ and they were married there (also contradicts records and documents of the Payne family).
+Lawrence was living in NC at the time based on 1800 census records (Fanny too) and all evidence says Fanny was from Virginia.
+However, the majority of the information he relays about Lawrence and Fanny after their marriage matches up with recovered documents.

-As often as old family stories go, it is more likely the stories of Lawrence's birth in Prussia and marriage in New Jersey are accurate to Lawrence's ancestors and not Lawrence himself.
-The New Jersey marriage is probably for Lawrence's parents and either his father or grandfather was born along the Rhine river in Prussia.
+As often as old family stories go, it is more likely the stories got crossed and over time became attributed to Lawrence himself instead of his ancestors.
+Recovered documents note that Lawrence was the 6th son of Jacob & born in Essex Co, New Jersey and moved to North Carolina at age 15.
+The New Jersey marriage is probably for Lawrence's parents (it has been fairly well documented that Lydia Colver married a Winkler in New Jersey) and his father was the one likely born along the Rhine river in Prussia.

 Lawrence Winkler's GraveFrances Paine's Grave